Cats and arthritis: spot the signs and adapt your home

 For National Arthritis Week (9–16 October 2017), Cats Protection has put together a useful infographic to help you identify the common signs of arthritis in your cat and give you some handy tips for managing their condition.

-Common signs of arthritis in cats include:
+Common signs of arthritis in cats

 - grooming less often and a reluctance to let you groom them (their coat may look dull and unkempt)

-- a general decline in activity levels
+- a general decline in activity levels (they might spend more time resting or sleeping and playing less)

-- a hesitation to jump up or down
+- a hesitation to jump up or down and difficulty using the stairs

 - toileting outside of the litter tray